 Beyond these examples

-These snippets focus on specific object-level features: file upload with change detection, encryption (KMS and AWS-managed keys), and Object Lock for compliance.
+These snippets focus on specific object-level features: file upload with change detection, encryption (KMS and AWS-managed keys), and Object Lock retention and legal holds.
 They’re intentionally minimal rather than full storage solutions.

-The examples reference pre-existing infrastructure such as S3 buckets (which must exist before creating objects) and KMS keys for customer-managed encryption.
-They focus on object configuration rather than provisioning buckets or access policies.
+The examples assume pre-existing infrastructure such as S3 buckets (which must exist before uploading objects) and KMS keys for customer-managed encryption.
+They focus on configuring the object rather than provisioning buckets or access policies.

 To keep things focused, common object patterns are omitted, including: